gregsdennis/Manatee.Json/docs_source/usage/schema/vocabs.md

 The `SchemaVocabulary` class is quite simple.
 It just links the vocabulary URI to the associated meta-schema URI.
 These URIs are both required in the constructor.

 If you have multiple keywords defined by the same vocabulary, *you need to add them all*.
 Manatee.Json learns about vocabularies via the keywords that are added.
 There is currently no mechanism defined by JSON Schema that makes all of the keywords defined by a vocabulary known to the implementation.
-(This is functionality that will likely come in later drafts.)
+(This is functionality that will likely come in later drafts as a machine-readable vocabulary document.)

 ## Write a keyword